AdrianaPineda/random-comic-ios/README.md

 ## Architecture

-This project using VIPER architecture and [Generamba](https://github.com/strongself/Generamba) for module generation.
+This project was built using VIPER architecture and [Generamba](https://github.com/strongself/Generamba) for module generation.

 ## Dependencies